Smoked Chicken Breast Recipe

 You can cook at a hotter temperature if you are in a hurry, but 225 on my Pitboss is my sweet spot.
 The lower temperature and indirect heat give me the best results for the best-tasting and juiciest smoked chicken breasts without too much smoke.
 Low and slow also seems to be the convenient way for me to get the best chicken breast.
 This is most of the smoking process in the cooking process of this easy recipe; it adds so much flavor depending on the cooking time.

-Next, flip your meat as necessary to make sure both sides cook evenly.
+Flip your meat as needed to ensure both sides cook evenly.

-When nearing being done cooking, use an instant-read thermometer or meat thermometer to check the temperature of the meat at the thickest part of the chicken breast is cooked.
+When nearing done cooking, use an instant-read thermometer or meat thermometer to check the temperature of the meat at the thickest part of the breast.
 You want this to be at an internal temperature of 165 degrees or higher with the temperature probe or probe thermometer.
 Large chicken breasts will take longer to cook.
 (I love this one ->here on Amazon)

-Next, when up to temperate, serve and enjoy!!
+Next, when it’s up to temperature, serve and enjoy!!

 What To Serve Smoked Chicken Breast With: